nageshs/sandbox/sample/README.md

    cloverSDK = Clover.init(this, "MERCHANT_API_ID");

-Here you can replace the "MERCHANT_API_ID" with your merchant api id.
+Please replace the "MERCHANT_API_ID" in the above line with your merchant api id.

 ### Optional: Set the first purchase information